-The development parcels have frontage on and direct access to public streets, or as determined in PPS 4-16006.
+The development parcels have frontage on and direct access to public streets.

 (i) The maximum height of multifamily buildings shall be one hundred and ten (110) feet.
 This height restriction shall not apply within any Transit District Overlay Zone, designated General Plan Metropolitan or Regional Centers, or a Mixed-Use Planned Community.